awsdocs/aws-freertos-docs/doc_source/portingguide/cmake-template.md

    )
    ```

 1. To test your list file and configuration, you can write a simple application that uses the FreeRTOS kernel port\.
-For more information about developing and building Amazon FreeRTOS applications with CMake, see [Building Amazon FreeRTOS with CMake](building-cmake.md)\.
+For more information about developing and building FreeRTOS applications with CMake, see [Building FreeRTOS with CMake](building-cmake.md)\.

 1. After you create the demo, add `add_executable` and `target_link_libraries` calls to the list file, and compile the kernel as a static library to verify that the kernel portable layer is correctly configured\.